aws/amazon-documentdb-odbc-driver/README.md

 1. Run the `.msi` installer to install the Amazon Timestream ODBC Driver.
 2. [Test connection](./docs/user/windows_configure_dsn.md) using ODBC Data Source Administrator.

-To use the driver with Tableau:
-1. Copy the `.tdc` file from `<driver-install-dir>/resources` to `<windows-user-dir>/Documents/My Tableau Repository/Datasources`.

-This will customize the connection from Tableau to Amazon Timestream, ensuring that the correct forms of queries are used.

 ### Mac

 iODBC Driver Manager should be installed before installing the Amazon Timestream ODBC Driver on Mac.

 1. Run the `.pkg` installer to install the Amazon Timestream ODBC Driver.
 2. Configure a Driver and DSN entry for the Amazon Timestream ODBC Driver, following the instructions [here](./docs/user/mac_configure_dsn.md).

-To use the driver with Tableau:
-1. Copy the `.tdc` file from `<driver-install-dir>/resources` to `<mac-user-dir>/Documents/My Tableau Repository/Datasources`.

-This will customize the connection from Tableau to Amazon Timestream, ensuring that the correct forms of queries are used.

 ## Using the Driver